Development Basics

 If you would like to make your own installer you will also need Inno Setup, specifically the unicode version; tested with version 5.5.9.

-• Make a shortcut to c:\msys64\msys2.exe as you will be using it all the time; alternatively, pin mys2.exe to your taskbar.
+as you will be using it all the time; alternatively, pinmys2.exe

 pacman -S git make nano openssh perl tar unzip wget winpty patch